CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that excels across all dimensions.
-It provides specific concrete actions, includes comprehensive natural trigger terms that developers would actually use, explicitly answers both what and when questions, and carves out a clear niche (Vue 3 + JS-only + JSDoc) that minimizes conflict with other skills.
+This is an excellent skill description that hits all the marks.
+It provides highly specific capabilities, includes abundant natural trigger terms that developers would use, explicitly addresses both what the skill does and when to use it, and carves out a very distinct niche (Vue 3 + JS-only + JSDoc) that minimizes conflict risk with other skills.

 DimensionReasoningScore